jnmartin84/doom64-dc/README.md

 Now place a copy of `doom64.z64` in the `wadtool` directory.

-Go to the `wadtool` directory in a terminal.
-Run the `build.sh` script.
-This builds the tool, runs it and copies the outputs to the correct location.
+Go to the repo directory and compile it like any other KallistiOS project.
+Make sure you source your KOS environment first.

+To build the source into an ELF file, run `make`.

+    source /opt/toolchains/dc/kos/environ.sh
-    cd ~/doom64-dc/wadtool
+    cd ~/doom64-dc
-    ./build.sh
+    make clean
+    make

+As part of the build, `Make` will automatically build and run `wadtool`.

 This should take a minute or less to run depending on your processor and disk speed.

-You should see terminal output that matches the following except for the time values:
+The first terminal output you see should match the following except for the time values (the first time you run `make`):

     Compiling wadtool
     Running wadtool